 In May 2012 the GreenStep Cities program received awards in the categories of Sustainable Communities and 2012 Partnership of the Year from the Minnesota organization Environmental Initiative.
 The awards honor partnerships, inspire other organizations to create similar projects, and encourage collaborative approaches to environmental problem solving.
 Over 340 attendees at the awards dinner voted among the 15 finalists nominated for the 2012 Partnership of the Year.

-Of the organizations that created the 2009 report to the Legislature, this group below meets bi-monthly as the GreenStep Cities working committee, contributing time and funding to implement GreenStep Cities program.
-Each spring the committee organizes a review of the GreenStep program, which includes recommendations from the public, participating cities, state agencies, topic experts, and the League of Minnesota Cities.
-The committee also works with the League, which recognizes GreenStep cities each June.
+Of the organizations that created the 2009 report to the Legislature, this working group below meets monthly as the GreenStep Cities steering committee, contributing time and funding to implement the GreenStep Cities program.

 |Minnesota Pollution Control Agency

 Philipp Muessig, GreenStep Cities Coordinator